spareinetrip/stremula-1/README.md

 - Check Reddit API credentials are working
 - Verify u/egortech is still posting Formula 1 content
 - Check server logs for authentication errors

+### Torrent downloads taking too long or getting stuck
+- The fetcher now uses a 1-minute timeout for Real Debrid torrent downloads (reduced from 5 minutes)
+- If a torrent is still downloading after 1 minute, the fetcher will:
+  - Save the torrent status to the database
+  - Move on to the next post
+  - Skip that magnet link for 30 minutes to avoid repeated attempts
+  - Retry automatically on the next fetch cycle
+- This prevents the script from getting stuck on slow downloads
+- You'll see messages like "⏰ Timeout waiting for torrent..." and "⏭️ Skipping... still downloading from previous attempt" in the logs

 ### Database errors
 - Ensure the plugin directory is writable